billdeitrick/pypco/docs/source/gettingstarted.md

 # Getting Started

-## Introduction

-Pypco provides a simple Python interface to communicate with the [Planning Center Online](https://planning.center) REST API.
-With automatic rate limit handling, pagination handling, object templating, and support for the full breadth of the PCO API, pypco can support any Python application or script needing to utilize the PCO API.

 ## Installation

 [`pip`](https://pypi.org/project/pip/) is the easiest way to install pypco.
 Run the single command below and you're done.